huang-xiao-jian/ng-hmr/README.md

 }
 ```

-you can mount your own strategy implement onto the controller. please note here,  `ng-hmr` already handle `$injector dependency` override, so never consider about `dependencies`, just think about normal field.
+you can mount your own strategy implement onto the controller. please note here, `ng-hmr` already handle `dependency inject` override, so never consider about `dependencies`, just think about normal field.

 ## demo
 please see [angular-boilerplate-webpack](https://github.com/bornkiller/angular-boilerplate-webpack) for HMR attempt.